GSA/digitalgov.gov/content/events/2021/02/2021-02-25-artifical-intelligence-for-homeland-security-the-development-of-the-dhs-ai-strategy.md

 ---
-title: "AI for Homeland Security: The Development of the DHS AI Strategy"
+title: "Artifical Intelligence for Homeland Security: The Development of the DHS AI Strategy"
 deck: If you are a federal employee, join us as the Department of Homeland Security presents their Department-wide AI Strategy!
 summary: The Department of Homeland Security (DHS) will present the work that